lucidrains/pixel-level-contrastive-learning/README.md

 for _ in tqdm(range(100000)):
     images = sample_batch_images()
     loss, positive_pixel_pairs = learner(images)

-    # only update if there are positive pixel pairs
+    # if positive pixel pairs is equal to zero, the loss is equal to the instance level loss
-    # as defined by distance threshold
-    # still needs further review https://github.com/lucidrains/pixel-level-contrastive-learning/issues/1
-    if positive_pixel_pairs == 0:
-        continue

     opt.zero_grad()
     loss.backward()